-- 8.2.5 1.
-Only original standard voltage (12 Volt) is admitted for the start of the SST 200 Engine (in respect of the rule) - 2.
-For SST 200 Engine, only original standard reed valve from engine manufacturer is allowed (in respect of the rule) - 3.
-The Pin Plug connection wire and cover of the ECU (Electronic control units) of the SST 200 Engine is an integral part of the SST 200 Engine; only original standard from manufacturer is allowed.
+- 10.3.4.
+Only original standard voltage (12 Volt) is admitted for the start of the SST 200 Engine (in respect of the rule) - For SST 200 Engine, only original standard reed valve from engine manufacturer is allowed (in respect of the rule) - The Pin Plug connection wire and cover of the ECU (Electronic control units) of the SST 200 Engine is an integral part of the SST 200 Engine; only original standard from manufacturer is allowed.

-8.3.
-200 APX ENGINE MODEL
+10.4 250 APX ENGINE MODEL

-1. Engine Hardware
+10.4.1.
+Engine Hardware

-- 1.1.
-The required four-stroke engine for Formula1 is the Mercury Racing 200 APX engine, homologation number to be published on the UIM website. - 1.2.
-All engine hardware must be stock, as delivered by Mercury Racing. - 1.2.1.
-All hardware must be as per the official homologation document. - 1.3.
-Modification and/or relocation of factory engine sensors is prohibited. - 1.4.
+- 10.4.1.1.
+The required four-stroke engine for Formula 2 is the Mercury Racing 250 APX engine, homologation number 544 on the UIM website. - 10.4.1.2.
+All engine hardware must be stock, as delivered by Mercury Racing. - 10.4.1.2.1.
+All hardware must be as per the official homologation document. - 10.4.1.3.
+Modification and/or relocation of factory engine sensors is prohibited. - 10.4.1.4.
 All engines will be equipped with tamper-proof seals at the Mercury Racing factory.
-If an antitamper seal is removed during post-race engine inspection, a new seal must be applied by a UIM official and the log book updated with the new seal serial number. - 1.5.
-Specific components that will be sealed will be listed in the engine homologation. - 1.6.
-Components provided with the engine but mounted within the boat (i.e. fuel supply module) cannot be modified. - 1.7.
-No additional connections or ducting between the engine cowling and throttle is allowed. - 1.8.
+If an antitamper seal is removed during post-race engine inspection, a new seal must be applied by a UIM official and the log book updated with the new seal serial number. - 10.4.1.5.
+Specific components that will be sealed will be listed in the engine homologation. - 10.4.1.6.
+Components provided with the engine but mounted within the boat (i.e. fuel supply module) cannot be modified. - 10.4.1.7.
+No additional connections or ducting between the engine cowling and throttle is allowed. - 10.4.1.8.
 The cowling must be as supplied by Mercury Racing.
-Additional graphics and/or alternate colors are allowable on areas specified in the engine homologation file only.

-2. Propulsion Control Modules (PCMs)
+Additional graphics and/or alternate colors are allowable on areas specified in the engine homologation file only. - 10.4.2.
+Propulsion Control Modules (PCMs) - 10.4.2.1.

-- 2.1.
 PCMs for use at a competition event will be held by the competitors.
-The serial numbers of each PCM and which boat they have been designated for shall be recorded. - 2.2.
-At any time, a UIM official may collect a competition PCM for the purpose of checking the calibration for modification.

-3. Controller Area Network (CAN) Data Logging
+The serial numbers of each PCM and which boat they have been designated for shall be recorded. - 10.4.2.2.
+At any time, a UIM official may collect a competition PCM for the purpose of checking the calibration for modification. - 10.4.3.
+Controller Area Network (CAN) Data Logging - 10.4.3.1.

-- 3.1.
 Mercury Racing will provide a CAN interface for the purpose of logging ECU data to verify correct and unaltered operation of the engine during competition.
-The logger may be combined with the existing logger(s) used by the team. - 3.1.1.
-Teams shall provide at least one available port on a SmartCraft junction box for use of the logger, and it must be readily accessible. - 3.1.2.
-Teams shall provide a specified data logger to interface with Mercury's provided CAN interface module. - 3.1.3.
-The data logger will log PCM sensor data and other channels as defined in the homologation document. - 3.2.
+The logger may be combined with the existing logger(s) used by the team. - 10.4.3.1.1.
+Teams shall provide at least one available port on a SmartCraft junction box for use of the logger, and it must be readily accessible. - 10.4.3.1.2.
+Teams shall provide a specified data logger to interface with Mercury's provided CAN interface module. - 10.4.3.1.3.
+The data logger will log PCM sensor data and other channels as defined in the homologation document.

+10.4.3.2.
 Any devices attached to the Mercury SmartCraft bus shall be for measurement purposes only, such as data loggers and boat displays.
 Any attached devices are subject to inspection by sanctioning body officials.
 Purposeful modification of SmartCraft signals is prohibited.

-4. Post-race inspection
+10.4.4.
+Post-race inspection